 When we talk about discipline for our dogs, what we really want is for the dog to learn to follow a code of conduct and to obey the commands given to him by humans.

-Fortunately that can be achieved very well by modern training methods and without the use of punishment
+The great news is that this important aim can be achieved very well by modern training methods.
+Your dog can learn to be a good canine citizen and without the use of punishment or fear.

 You can find a whole range of guides on this website for training your dog without any punishment at all.
-They all work, and they are all methods internationally recognised and used now, by successful obedience trainers worldwide
+They all work, and they are all methods internationally recognised and used now, by successful obedience trainers worldwide, including service and military dog trainers where obedience is very important indeed.

 Guides like this one for example: Train your dog to come when you call (even when he doesn’t want to)

-The good news is that not only is discipline without punishment possible, it has now been proven to be more effective than using punishment to discipline your Labrador.
+The good news is that not only is discipline without punishment possible, learning through rewards and smart management techniques has now been proven to be more effective than using punishment to discipline your Labrador.

 4 Reasons to discipline your dog without punishment.